 Yet another complication is that we now also have the blues who are financially and ideologically bankrupt whilst the reds, having received their thirty pieces of silver from the minority groups by way of votes, are happily delivering on the deal.
 The fact that our representatives have this month betrayed the trust of at least 85% of the electorate with the passing of the Marriage Equality Bill means nothing to them.
 It is far more important to them to pander to the marginal voters and to look good with their colleagues in Europe.
 They are claiming to have made history on the 12th July – oh yes, history was indeed made and it will not end well.

 The way our democracy works is fundamentally flawed.
 We are ruled by minorities.
-The hunting and gay minority lobbies dictate government environmental and family policies.
+The hunting and the LGBT minority lobbies dictate government environmental and family policies.
 Ironic, is it not, that both these hugely important areas are ultimately controlled by those who would seek to degrade them?
 We also have for too many years been enduring a series of blue and red autocratic governments that rely on spin to pull the wool over the eyes of a gullible and distracted electorate.
 On top of all this our independence and democratic rights have been taken away from us by stealth.

 Nature does not rest on its successes or failures.
 It persistently spins off in different directions quite randomly.
 Most of these directions are dead ends.
 A few succeed and multiply.
 As is nature, so are humans.
 Fasten your seat belt.
 We are in for a bumpy ride going nowhere.